UrielKAlistair/viratsim/README.md

 models contains the grassy_plane,sun and pothole models used to make the grassy.world.
 Even the boilerplate model of the sun is here because in order to contain all that we use inside the package, we have modified the gazebo model path to point inside our package in our package.xml file.

-(V) params
+(V) config

-This contains the configuration files for use by move_base.
+This contains the configuration files for use by move_base, and the rviz config file.

 (VI) scripts